ZhongKang97/object_detection/README.md

 - Running `python -m demo.live` opens the webcam and begins detecting!

 ## TODO
-We have accumulated the following to-do list, which you can expect to be done in the very near future
 - Still to come:
   * Train SSD300 with batch norm
   * Add support for SSD512 training and testing